Ardi-0/LightScenario-docs/README.md

 ---

-# ⚖️ License
+# License

-Light Manager Pro is licensed under **GNU GPL v3** with commercial distribution terms.
+LightScenario is licensed under **GNU GPL v3** with commercial distribution terms.

 **This documentation** is free to read and reference.